How to plan a successful and hassle-free group travel adventure

 Whether you have a dozen or over a hundred people joining your vacation, you will need one person or a team to take on the lead in group travel planning.
 Not only will designating a leader make group travel planning more organized, but it ensures a smoother travel experience as well.

 So, what are the responsibilities of your group leader?
 A group leader must establish all the needs of your group, including selecting ground transportation, hotels and airfare.
-Likewise, a group leader makes sure that all bases are covered before the trip.
+Likewise, a leader makes sure that all bases are covered before the trip.

 Your group leader, however, won’t have to make all the decisions for trip.
 He or she was, after all, assigned to make the group travel planning process more harmonious and systematized.
 Of course, other members can and must be included on most of group’s decisions, but you don’t want ten people making 30 different reservations for dinner.